warnikchow/coaudiotext/README.md

 ```

-**And here comes the model architecture for our Para-BRE-Att, which incorporates two BiLSTM network each contains the information regarding audio and text of the speech, and then concatenation.**
+**And here comes the model architecture for our Para-BRE-Att, which incorporates two BiLSTM networks that each contains the information regarding audio and text of the speech, and then concatenation.**

 ```python